CharityNavigator/990_long/README.md

 To run the code:

 Create an EMR cluster configured for Spark applications.
 As a benchmark, a 3-machine cluster consisting of `m4.xlarge` machines can run the test data in about 5 minutes.
-The production data is around 350 times large as of 2017-10-14.
+The production data is around 350 times larger as of 2017-10-14.
 So a 10-node cluster of `c4.8xlarge` should be enough to get it all done in an hour.
 (There are other factors at work--this is a ballpark.)

 Next, SSH into the master node and run the following code: